Revelation 2 – 3

 3. Her children, who represent the souls that are ‘born’ of her false principles.

-Note that Jezebel and her partners are said to be brought into great tribulation; i.e. they appear to be judged around the middle of the week.
-Meanwhile, perhaps her children may be judged at the appearing.
+Note that Jezebel and her partners are said to be brought into “great tribulation”; i.e. they appear to be judged around the middle of the week.
+Meanwhile, some of her children may be judged at the appearing.
 The Lord says He would kill her children “with death”; i.e. total apostasy, leaving them to worship the beast.
-Forseeing the judgment that will fall on Jezebel and her relations in the great tribulation, all the churches are convinced that Christ searches (1) “the reins” – the controlling motives, and (2) “the hearts” – the affections and objects.
+The last part of v.23 is interesting.
+When judgment befalls Jezebel and her associates during the great tribulation, all the churches will come to understand through experience what they should currently grasp through faith, that Christ searches (1) “the reins” – the controlling motives, and (2) “the hearts” – the affections and objects.
 “I will give to you each” shows that there is a coming day of examination and reward, be it good or evil.

 ¶ 29 He that has an ear, let him hear what the Spirit says to the assemblies. v.29 The Call to Hear.
 With the last four churches, the call to hear comes after the message to the overcomer, indicating that the mass will no longer hear.
 The only listening ears are among the remnant; the overcomers.